-Meals are scheduled for 30-minute periods at appropriate times, (breakfast between 7 a.m. and 8 a.m.; lunch between 11 a.m. and 1 p.m.; supper between 5 p.m. and 7 p.m.).

-Meals should not be scheduled during tutoring, groups, student organizational meetings or activities.

-Lunch periods proceed or follow Structured Recreation or Physical Education periods.

-Students will be provided access to hand washing or hand sanitizing before they eat meals or snacks

-Staff will take reasonable steps to accommodate the tooth-brushing regimens of students with special oral health needs (e.g., orthodontia or high tooth decay risk).
+- Meals are scheduled for 30-minute periods at appropriate times, (breakfast) between 6 a.m. and 9 a.m.; lunch between 11:30 a.m. and 1 p.m.; supper between 5 p.m. and 7 p.m.) - Meals will not be schedule during tutoring, groups, student organizational meetings or activities. - All school lunch periods are scheduled so that they either proceed or follow Structured Recreation or Physical Education periods. - Students will be provided access to hand washing or hand sanitizing before they eat meals or snacks - Staff will take reasonable steps to accommodate the tooth-brushing regimens of students with special oral health needs (e.g., orthodontia or high tooth decay risk).

-Qualifications of School Food Service Staff.
+Qualifications of School Food Service Staff

-Qualified nutrition professionals will administer/review and monitor the school meal programs.
+The Food Services Director (USDA School Nutrition Manager catagory) must be Serve Safe certified and will oversee the school meal programs.
 As part of the Whitney Academy's responsibility to operate a food service program, we will provide continuing professional development for all nutrition professionals.
-Staff development programs will include appropriate certification and/or training programs for staff involved in the preparation and serving of food.
+Staff development programs may include training programs for staff involved in the preparation and serving of food.